MicrosoftDocs/well-architected/well-architected/reliability/redundancy.md

 #### Networking

 - Decide on a reliable and scalable network topology.
 Use a hub-and-spoke model or an Azure Virtual WAN model to help you organize your cloud infrastructure in logical patterns that make your redundancy design easier to build and scale.
+  - Ensure that you design your network in such a way that your workload can maintain functionality if a zone or region becomes unavailable.
+Understand the cross-zone or cross-region redundancy options and limitations of your workload components and ensure that your design accounts for any accomodations that you need to include.
+For example, if you will use different outbound IP addresses between regions, you will need to ensure that third-parties that whitelist your IP addresses are aware of your primary and secondary IPs to maintain functionality.

 - Select the appropriate [network service](/azure/architecture/guide/technology-choices/load-balancing-overview) to balance and redirect requests within or across regions.
 Use global or zone-redundant load balancing services when possible to meet your reliability targets.